-As required by law, Thomas Edison Charter Schools will implement a youth suicide prevention program in grades 6-9.
+As required by law, Thomas Edison Charter Schools will implement a youth suicide prevention program in grades 6-8.
 This program will be designed and implemented by TECS guidance counselors and/or psychologist in collaboration with the USOE suicide prevention coordinator and TECS administration to ensure alignment with TECS philosophy.
 The program shall include prevention, intervention and postvention components.
+In addition, TECS will offer a yearly parent seminar related to the health topics described in the Parent Education Section of Utah Code 53G-9-703 and/or distribute information to TECS parents about the seminars offered by the Cache District.

-Utah Admin.
+Utah Code 53G-9-7: Suicide Prevention Utah Admin.
 Code: R277-620: Suicide Prevention Programs